 Things to consider

 It may be helpful to consider how the current situation impacts on the recruitment and assessment of foster carers, especially the timescales that govern this work.
 Delays and postponement of recruitment and assessment activities now will impact on availability of placements both now and in the future.
-Some factors to consider in support of the continuation of the recruitment and assessment process include:
+Some factors to consider in support of the continuation of the recruitment and assessment process include the following.

 Consider different platforms other than telephone calls to engage with prospective carers, for example virtual meetings, which can support the continuation of initial visits, assessment meetings and initial family and friends assessments (viability assessments).
 These could include: